Comet Goldfish are an incredibly popular variety due to the relative ease of feeding, keeping and caring for them in large home aquariums or ponds.

-If you’re curious as to how they got their ‘Comet’ name, you won’t be wondering for long – these single-tailed goldfish are fast and graceful swimmers.
+And if you’re curious as to how they got their ‘Comet’ name, it’s because these single-tailed goldfish are fast and graceful swimmers.

 - History and Origins

 - Video: Comet Goldfish (and Sarasa) in A Pond

 Breed Profile and Summarized Care Sheet

 |Common name(s):||Comet goldfish, sarasa comet.|